4lefts/primary-programming/src/projects/year-4/rocket-trips/index.md

 ## Investigate

+Now it's time for children to investigate the code in greater depth, by answering questions about it, and by generating their own.
+This can be done individually, or in pairs, but pairs should probably be of similar ability, as less able learners may not learn about how the code works if a more able peer simply tells them things.
+Some questions could include:

+- Can they see where new ideas are being used?
+(In this project, loops that repeat a given number of times.)
+- Can they see where inputs are being used?
+(Here, there are only `click` events on flags.)
+- Can they see where concepts they have learned before are being used, such as sequencing?
+- Can they explain how the flow of the program is being controlled? (i.e. with `repeat` blocks)
+- Can they explain how the program is initialised, so that it runs the same each time?

+## Modify

-Now it's time for children to investigate the code by changing things.
+Children should explore the code by changing things.
 As above, they should work from a remix of the project, and as always, should be encouraged to break things.
 Nothing can really go wrong; the worst that can happen is they have to get another copy of the original project.
 In this project this is even more the case than normal.
 The code for each rocket is laden with numbers that can have a huge effect on the animation.

 For example, look at the code for the green rocket, which draws a square: